Moremar/IT_tutorials/Java/Java.md

 ### Classes

 Classes in Java are organized into logical groups called **packages**, defined by the `package` statement.
 When its package is not specified, a class belongs to the default package.
+A common practice is to start the package name with `com.<COMPANY_NAME>`.
+The fully qualified name of a class must be unique (the class name must be unique within its package).

 A top-level class can have 2 access modifiers :
 - `public` to allow any class to access it